dmgom/User-s-Guide-Processing-Program-DiDePT/README.md

 <img width="797" height="687" alt="image" src="https://github.com/user-attachments/assets/4297c30a-fad9-41f4-9b1a-2ecdd93571c9" />

-3-Now, an image of the initial time and the final time will pop-up on the screen, this will help you to corroborate if the time you have selected for the circles detection is ideal.
+3-Now, an image of the initial time and the final time will pop-up on the screen, this will help you to corroborate if the time you have selected for the tubes detection is ideal.

 <img width="1187" height="777" alt="image" src="https://github.com/user-attachments/assets/0a56529b-32e1-4466-9121-7144abdf83a0" />